 - Czech Republic

-A plethora of countries beyond the twenty-six Schengen countries are required to carry and present a valid visa in order to travel to -- and from -- any and all Schengen nations.
+External border controls still exist for anyone entering or exiting the Schengen Area.
+Also, visitors from beyond the twenty-six Schengen countries must still carry and present a valid visa in order to travel to and from any and all Schengen nations.
 In total, citizens of exactly one hundred and five countries must have a visa on their person in order to enter one of the Schengen member countries, let alone leave through a Schengen border control point.

-It is not necessarily difficult to obtain a Schengen visa, though the embassy of the Schengen Area takes applications quite seriously due to the freedom that stems from a Schengen visa.
-Like any official document, the application process, as well as the waiting period after applying, can end up taking a lengthy period of time to complete, so be sure to apply sooner than later.
-That said, there are ten countries in particular that enable residents to obtain a Schengen visa with ease.
-The top ten countries in which getting a visa for travel throughout the Schengen Area of Europe are…
+It is not necessarily difficult to obtain a Schengen visa, though applications are taken quite seriously due to the freedom enabled by a Schengen visa.
+Like any official document, the application process, as well as the waiting period after applying, can take significant time to complete.
+That said, there are ten countries in particular whose residents have the easiest path toward obtaining a Schengen visa.

 The countries listed above have the lowest rates of rejection, as well as shorter waiting times and a higher chance of receiving a long-term visa, as opposed to permission for short-term travel.
-The longest amount of time you can expect to be permitted is no more than ninety days, and your travel must take place within six months of receiving an acceptance letter for your Schengen visa application.
+The longest amount of time an individual can expect to be permitted to remain in a country other than their country of origin is no more than ninety days, and all travel must take place within six months of receiving the acceptance letter for one's Schengen visa application.

 There is a very slight difference between a Schengen visa and a traditional visa not tied to a particular area in Europe.
-The Schengen visa is a waiver, if you will, that allows people to freely travel between European countries within the Schengen Area, while a regular visa must be presented to border control at any checkpoint that you cross.
-This is not necessary in the Schengen Area, however, particularly because there are no internal border control officials in the first place.
+The Schengen visa enables free travel within the Schengen Area, but only for 90 days; while a regular visa enables visits of a longer duration but is more country-specific.